justinmandac/petbook/README.md

-# Dogbook
+# Petbook

-A web-based recording app for tracking dog vaccinations.
+A web-based recording app for tracking your pet's/s' special events.